 Best Pour Over Coffee Makers of 2020

 Like most pour over drippers, the Bee House comes with a bit of a learning curve and needs some additional equipment to achieve a great cup every time.
-We highly recommend that anyone using this coffee maker on a regular basis invest in a gooseneck kettle and a kitchen scale.
+We highly recommend that anyone using this coffee maker regularly invest in a gooseneck kettle and a kitchen scale.
 This dripper is also comparatively fragile and has a tab handle instead of a more secure loop design.
 Overall, we think this pour over coffee maker is a fantastic option for anyone willing to invest a little more for the very best cup.

-While the Clever Dripper brought out some excellent flavors in our coffees, we found that it also brought out a bit more bitterness than some other models.
+While the Clever Dripper brought out some excellent flavors in our coffees, it also brought out a bit more bitterness than some other models.
 Additionally, the plastic construction is not the best for retaining heat during the brewing process.
 These minor drawbacks aside, this coffee maker is an excellent choice for those looking to take the guesswork out of their morning coffee.

-We found that the Primula Brew Buddy was a bit messy to use.
-You need either a spoon or something with a good funnel-shaped spout to get coffee grounds into the filter without them ending up all over the outside plastic ring.
+The Primula Brew Buddy was a bit messy to use.
+You need either a spoon or something with a funnel-shaped spout to get the coffee grounds into the filter without them ending up all over the outside plastic ring.
 Additionally, because the mesh filter sits down inside your cup and submerges the grounds, you need to hold it up out of your cup for a bit to allow the remaining water to finish dripping through.
 The resulting cup has a heavier body, more oil, and more sediment than is typical of pour over coffees.
 For this reason, we recommend this coffee maker for drinkers who prefer a bolder cup and are looking for something affordable and travel-friendly.

 The Bonmac Dripper is a flat bottomed, cone-shaped ceramic pour over coffee maker that works great with standard Melitta filters that are available at almost any grocery store.
-This dripper made a clean tasting cup with minimal residual oil on top and allowed almost no sediment to pass through.
-We like the closed-loop handle that makes moving the Bonmac around a bit more secure.
+This dripper made a clean tasting cup with minimal residual oil on top and allowed virtually no sediment to pass through.
+We like the closed-loop handle that makes moving the Bonmac around a bit more comfrotable and secure.
 The heat retention qualities of the ceramic construction also contribute to a well-balanced extraction and overall delicious cup of coffee.

 The Cafellissimo Paperless is a metal cone dripper that can be placed on top of most cups or carafes to brew a single cup into whatever vessel you prefer.
 The filter is integrated into the dripper and eliminates the need for separate paper filters.
 After knocking spent coffee grounds out of the Cafellissimo, it was very easy to either wash by hand or pop into the dishwasher.
 We love how convenient this dripper is and that its metal construction is durable enough to take along on your travels.

 The Melitta Coffee Cone is a classic fixture in almost every grocery store and many kitchens.
 This dripper is super lightweight, affordable, and uses the same flat-bottomed conical filters utilized by many other similarly shaped drippers.
-Using this dripper is simple but is definitely made better with the help of a gooseneck kettle and kitchen scale.
+Using this dripper is simple but is made better with the help of a gooseneck kettle and kitchen scale.

 The Munieq Tetra Drip is an unconventional pour over coffee maker.
 It features three separate pieces that can store completely flat when not in use or snap together quickly to form a triangular dripper that is compatible with cone filters.
-This coffee maker is a great option for a dripper that can be stored flat in a kitchen drawer or take up minimal space in a camping pack.
+This coffee maker is an excellent option for a dripper that can be stored flat in a kitchen drawer or take up minimal space in a camping pack.
 Furthermore, the design is compatible with and stable on a wide variety of cups and bottles.

 Why You Should Trust Us

 Our lead tester for all things coffee is Michelle Powell.
 With over a decade of experience in the specialty coffee industry, Michelle has participated in the competitive barista circuit, managed cafes, trained with the likes of Four Barrel and Blue Bottle Coffee, and taught classes on manual brewing as well as espresso.
 Michelle has tested hundreds of kitchen and coffee products for TechGearLab.
-She brings a unique understanding of professional standards balanced with consumer priorities to the table in her evaluation and analysis of products.
+She brings a unique understanding of professional quality standards balanced with consumer priorities to the table in her evaluation and analysis of products.